open-mmlab/mmpretrain/docs/en/advanced_guides/schedule.md

 ## Customize optimization

-We use a wrapper for major strategies of optimization, which includes choices of optimizer, choices of automatic mixed precision training, parameter-wise configurations, gradient clipping and accumulation.
+We use a `OptimWrapper` for major strategies of optimization, which includes choices of optimizer, choices of automatic mixed precision training, parameter-wise configurations, gradient clipping and accumulation.
+Details are seen below.

 ### Use optimizers supported by PyTorch

 We support all the optimizers implemented by PyTorch, and to use them, please change the `optimizer` field of config files.
-Refers to [List of optimizers supported by PyTorch](https://pytorch.org/docs/stable/optim.html#algorithms) for more details.

 For example, if you want to use `SGD`, the modification in config file could be as the following.
 Notice that optimization related settings should all wrapped inside the `OptimWrapper`.